 Pińata Enemy: The Spanish Treasure Fleet, a convoy of Treasure Galleons laden with gold and expensive trade goods that makes an annual circuit of the Spanish colonies.
 It's also very hard to track down and escorted by a number of well-armed War Galleons.

 Pirate Booty: Both averted and played straight.
 While most of your profit is probably going to be made by plundering merchant ships and selling their cargoes at the nearest friendly port, the "Ten Most Noteworthy Pirates" in the game do have buried treasures that you can dig up (which will obviously tick off the victim; you are stealing his hard-"earned" gold, after all).
 Also, there's the Spanish Treasure Fleet.

 Pirate Parrot: Referenced by the bartender when he has nothing important to say.
 In the Wii version, a taunting parrot is controlled by Player 2.

-The Pirates Who Don't Do Anything: Averted like hell — you are actively encouraged to attack peaceful ships, plunder cities, and cause mayhem.
+The Pirates Who Don't Do Anything: Averted, obviously — you are actively encouraged to attack peaceful ships, plunder cities, and cause mayhem.
 However, it is theoretically possible to get a half-decent score without engaging in actual piracy if you really want to, by making ends meet as an honest merchant and picking fights only with pirate ships.